SC-SGS/GPRat/README.md

 Respective scripts can be found in this directory.

+We also provide a spack package for GPRat in [`spack-repo/packages`](spack-repo/packages) for portable and convenient compilation.
+When the repository is added to spack, GPRat can be installed with `spack install gprat~cuda~bindings~examples blas={mkl,openblas}`

 ## How To Run

 GPRat contains several examples.
 One to run the C++ code, one to run the Python code as well as two reference